 Honors students are assigned to academic advisors well acquainted with the program and its requirements.
-Honors students' work is often featured in research presentations on campus, and they participate in numerous off-campus cultural events and weekend honors trips.
-Upon graduation those who complete the program's requirements are recognized as Honors Scholars.
+Honors students' work is often featured in research presentations on campus, and they participate in numerous off-campus cultural events and a weekend honors trip.

 Accomplished applicants are invited to apply to the Honors Program at the time of admission to the College.
-A small number of students with outstanding academic performance in the fall semester are also invited to participate in the program.
-Interested students - traditional, transfer, and 23+ - should contact the honors director.
+A small number of students with outstanding academic performance in the fall semester are also